NoBrainerORM/nobrainer.io/docs/callbacks.md

 exception, or add an error to the `instance.errors` array in the case of a `before_validation` callback.

-2. Validation is performed after the `before_save/create/update` callbacks.
+2. Model validation is performed after the `before_save/create/update` callbacks.
-In other words, validation is performed right before the data is about to be persisted to the database.
+In other words, model validation is performed right before the data is about to be persisted to the database.
 This decision was made because it became a common pattern to use `before_save` callbacks to set attributes instead of `before_validation`.
 It does not make much sense to validate the model data